 Apart from contracting directly with ICE, Thomson Reuters provides personal and proprietary information to local and state law enforcement agencies that have information-sharing agreements with ICE.
-In 2017, Thomson Reuters CLEAR entered into an agreement for integrated access with Forensic Logic, manufacturer of COPLINK and LEAP, data systems used by local, regional, and state law enforcement agencies that facilitate data sharing with ICE.
+For example, Thomson Reuters CLEAR entered In 2017 into an agreement for integrated access with Forensic Logic, manufacturer of COPLINK and LEAP, two data systems used by local, regional, and state law enforcement agencies that facilitate data sharing with ICE.

 Thomson Reuters has also been a corporate partner of Nlets, a network of state law enforcement agencies that feed data into the FBI National Crime Information Center (NCIC) database, which ICE agents query to identify and target immigrants.

 Responding in 2018 to questions about the services it provides ICE, TRSS CEO stated that it was only helping the agency “support the rule of law” and that its “…products are not used by the Border Patrol Division for purposes of patrolling the border for undocumented immigrants or their detainment.”